mdxtoc/qtpi/docs/qtpi_description.md

 The use of *qval* is connected to the *outq* channel: *outq*!(*qval* *q*) prints a string *q*`:`*V*, the qbit's index *q* and a representation *V* of its state as a probability vector in the computational basis.

+## Logging and testpoints

+Protocol descriptions become harder to read if they include lots of output commands.
+Often the output commands -- logging commands, in effect -- take up more space than the protocol description.
+It's possible to separate logging from protocol description.

+A process may end `with` *logging*, where *logging* is a sequence of labelled subprocesses (see *logging* above); those subprocesses can only make output steps sending classical values.
+In the body of the process itself there may be testpoints `/^` *label*, indicating that a particular logging subprocess should run at this point.

+If the logging subprocesses use parameters which aren't required in the body of the process, it may end `with` `(` *par* `,` ... `,` *par* `)` *logging*; the additional parameters are only available in the logging subprocesses.
+When the process is called, the caller must provide the normal and the additional logging parameters.

+If a process wants to use the logging parameters in the arguments of a process call (e.g. in a recursive call) then it may do so by adding `/^` `(` *E* `,` ... `,` *E* `)` to the arguments of the call; those extra arguments can refer to the logging parameters.

 ## Probability vectors and symbolic calculation

 Qtpi uses a symbolic quantum calculator: only at the point of measurement does it calculate numerically.
 This enables it to do some nice tricks, like accurately 'teleporting' a qbit whose vector is unknown.